 There’s nothing quite like the joy of seeing that “rest area” sign when you’re in need of a break.
-We’ve pulled into many rest stops around the United States and one thing we’ve learned is rest areas are not created equally.
+We’ve pulled into many rest stops across the United States and one thing we’ve learned is rest areas are not created equally.
 The number of parking spots, amenities and rules vary from state to state.
 While some states allow overnight parking, others states make it unlawful.
 This post will cover how to find a rest area, parking options, security and our experiences spending the night at a rest area.

 Rest Area Overnight Parking